roadfoodr/tinware/prompts/tinware-FSD-current.md

 ## 1. Introduction

-This Functional Specification Document (FSD) outlines the detailed functionality of the Tinware application, with a focus on the scenario-based gameplay and user interactions in various game states.
+This Functional Specification Document (FSD) outlines the detailed functionality of the Tinware application, with a focus on the scenario-based gameplay and user interactions in various game states for both AddOne and BingoStem game types.

 ## 2. System Overview

-Tinware is a web-based educational word game that challenges users to identify valid words by adding letters before or after a given word stem.
+Tinware is a web-based educational word game that challenges users to identify valid words using different game modes.
 The application uses React for the frontend, with data stored in IndexedDB using Dexie.

 ## 3. Data Structure